 The Partnership's propane supply is purchased from over 40 oil companies and natural gas processors at numerous supply points located in the United States and Canada.
 In addition, the Partnership makes purchases on the spot market from time to time to take advantage of favorable pricing.
-Most of the propane purchased by the Partnership in fiscal 1996 was purchased pursuant to one year agreements subject to annual renewal, but the percentage of contract purchases may vary from year to year as determined by the Partnership.
+Most of the propane purchased by the Partnership in fiscal 1997 was purchased pursuant to one year agreements subject to annual renewal, but the percentage of contract purchases may vary from year to year as determined by the Partnership.
 Supply contracts generally provide for pricing in accordance with posted prices at the time of delivery or the current prices established at major delivery points.
 Most of these agreements provide maximum and minimum seasonal purchase guidelines, but none contain "take or pay" provisions.
 The Partnership receives its supply of propane predominately through railroad tank cars and common carrier transport.

 Supplies of propane from the Partnership's sources historically have been readily available.
-In the fiscal year ended August 31, 1996, Warren Petroleum Company ("Warren"), a division of Chevron USA, provided approximately 29% of the Partnership's total domestic propane supply.
+In the fiscal year ended August 31, 1997, Warren Petroleum Company ("Warren"), a division of Natural Gas Clearing House, provided approximately 28% of the Partnership's total domestic propane supply.
 The Partnership believes that, if supplies from Warren were interrupted, it would be able to secure adequate propane supplies from other sources without a material disruption of its operations.
-Aside from Warren, no single supplier provided more than 10% of the Partnership's total domestic propane supply in the fiscal year ended August 31, 1996.
+Aside from Warren, no single supplier provided more than 10% of the Partnership's total domestic propane supply in the fiscal year ended August 31, 1997.
 Although no assurance can be given that supplies of propane will be readily available in the future, the Partnership expects a sufficient supply to continue to be available.
 However, increased demand for propane in periods of severe cold weather, or otherwise, could cause future propane supply interruptions or significant volatility in the price of propane.

-During fiscal 1996 the Partnership purchased approximately 75% of its propane supplies from domestic suppliers with the remainder being procured through M-P Oils, Ltd., a wholly-owned subsidiary of the Partnership.
-M-P Oils, Ltd. holds a 60% interest in a Canadian partnership, M-P Oils Partnership, which buys and sells propane for its own account as well as supplies the Partnership's volume requirements in the northern states.
+During fiscal 1997 the Partnership purchased approximately 71% of its propane supplies from domestic suppliers with the remainder being procured through M-P Oils, Ltd., a wholly-owned subsidiary of the Partnership.
+M-P Oils, Ltd. hold a 60% interest in a Canadian partnership, M-P Oils Partnership, which buys and sells propane for its own account as well as supplies the Partnership's volume requirements in the northern states.
 Those volumes are included in the sources of propane set forth in the immediately preceding paragraph.

 The market price of propane is subject to volatile changes as a result of supply or other market conditions over which the Partnership will have no control.
 Since rapid increases in the wholesale cost of propane may not be immediately passed on to customers, such increases could reduce the Partnership's gross profits.
 Since 1992, the Partnership and its predecessor have generally been successful in maintaining retail gross margins on an annual basis despite changes in the wholesale cost of propane.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--General."
 However, there may be times when the Partnership will be unable to pass on fully such price increases to its customers.
 Consequently, the Partnership's profitability will be sensitive to changes in wholesale propane prices.
-The Partnership has not engaged in any hedging activities with respect to its propane supply requirements, although it may do so in the future.